 What is Buckwheat?

 Buckwheat, which is commonly found in raw food diet recipes, has a slightly deceptive name that can easily cause confusion.
 Buckwheat is not wheat, nor is it related to wheat.
-It is not a grain nor a cereal and is gluten-free.
+Like many of the other so-called "whole grains", buckwheat is not technically a grain nor a cereal.
 So where does it come from?
 Buckwheat is derived from the seeds of a flowering plant.
+Since it's a seed not a grain, it is gluten-free.

 Culinary Uses of Buckwheat